Is free will possible?

 So it seems that the kind of free will which ordinary people truely value is not only fully compatible with determinacy but actually requires it in order to function.
 In a random and indeterminate world, no one could ever tell whether an action was caused by his own internal states or external forces beyond his control, or whether they happened in a purely random manner that was also beyond his control.
 Indeed it would probably be pointless to ask.

-How does this analyis affect our ordinary considerations of moral accountability?
-Is “My brain made me do it.” a legitimate plea of defence in a criminal court, or should it be?
-Only if I, the one making the plea, am distinct from my brain.
-For much of the history of western thought, the existence of a separate and immaterial soul, distinct from the brain, was taken for granted.
+Of course the existence of a separate and immaterial soul, distinct from the brain, was taken for granted for much of the history of western thought.
 Most Christians regarded it as a central plank of their faith and still do.
 Yet it rests on astonishingly shaky foundations.
 The Biblical view seems to be that the self or soul is simply the animated body.
 Thus, when God breathes into Man’s body the breath of life, the man does not receive a living soul.
 He becomes one.
 Most Old Testament writers take it for granted that when the body dies, the person dies.

 By New Testament times, one group of Jews, the Pharisees, had adopted the Persian belief in immortal souls that merely associate with the body for a few decades and then continue without it.
 It was probably a response to the period of severe religious persecution that took place under the Syrian King Antiochus Epiphanes, which saw many cruel martyrdoms.
 Judaism survived only because some people were willing to die for their faith and others to risk their lives fighting for the right to practice it.
-Why would they have bothered if death simply meant annihilation, with no possibility of any kind of heavenly reward or vindication?
+They would hardly have bothered if death simply meant annihilation, with no possibility of any kind of heavenly reward or vindication.
 Educated Jews who thought there was something better than that could draw support from contemporary Greek philosophy.
 Many Greeks had absorbed the idea of an immortal soul from Plato, who seems to have derived it independently from Persian sources.